umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_contacts.md

 ** Data Parameters (optional) **
 Name|Description
 ----|-----------
-eventname|Name of the event
+eventName|Name of the event
-actionname|Name of the action
+actionName|Name of the action

 #### Response